srl-labs/containerlab/docs/manual/codespaces.md

 [^3]: A link points to the codespaces environment and refers a repo with the `.devcontainer` folder that defines the environment.
 For example: https://codespaces.new/srl-labs/srl-telemetry-lab?quickstart=1
 [^4]: As indicated by the "Montly spending limit" text at the very bottom of the report table.
 [^5]: You can also see message about when the quota reset happens.
+[^6]: The runtime assumes no other environments are running at the same time and storage quota is not exceeded.